soyart/fngobot/README.md

 - Provide your bot's [configuration](#config)

-- Run the bot with `go run ./cmd` or build and run the binary
+- Run the bot with `go run ./cmd/fngobot` or `go run ./cmd/fngobot-cli`, or build and run the binaries

 - If the bot successfully initializes, you may now start using the bot